HamidReazaNikoonia/HamidReazaNikoonia/README.md

 ### My Name Is `Hamid Reza Nikoonia`

-I am a computer science engineer and have experience in working in many startups as technical Lead and Full stack developer👨‍💻.
+I am a computer science engineer and have experience in working in many startups as technical Lead and Full stack developer for 15 years👨‍💻.
 Interested in making life easier by creating utility tools.
 Fascinated about space

 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">